vmcilwain/myrails/README.md

 `Use at your own risk!` I am not responsible for any issues that come from using this library.
 If you are not sure it will work for you, install it on a vagrant vm and give it a try there.
 You can even use the Vagrantfile that is in this repo to take care of configuring a useable vm.

+This does not work with the windows environment

 ## Notes

 Use v1.1.1 if you are primarily developing in rails 3 & 4